Finished basement ideas – the concept

 The Spare Guest Room:

 This is a little trickier because you want to make sure you have a second means of egress of this room to keep your guests safe.
 If you have a walk-out basement locate the room on that side of the basement and construct a new opening as required by the building code.
-If it is not a walk-out then you would be required to put in an egress window well.
-This gets involved but it is certainly a viable option!
+However, if it is not a walk-out then you will need to install an egress window well.
+In addition, this gets involved but it is certainly a viable option!

 The Man Cave/She Shelter:

 Want some quiet time just for yourself?
-A place to meditate without any interruptions then a room just for you is an ideal use of some of that unused basement.
+A place to meditate without any interruptions?
+This room, for instance, is an ideal use of some of that unused basement.

 The Wine Cellar: